wesleycox/GA-TA-Truck-Dispatching/README.md

 The Java .jar library for lp_solve has been included in this distribution.
 Include it the classpath when required.
 Further installation is required to make use of it however; for installation instructions and further information see:

 lpsolve.sourceforge.net/5.5

+Example main files are provided: Main.java and MainN.java, for simple and complex network problems respectively.

+Main can be run as:

+java -cp .;classes;lib/lpsolve55.jar Main filename numSamples runtime solIndex...

+	filename	an valid input file path, e.g. input/problem1-1.in

+	numSamples	the integer number of simulations to run per solution, e.g. 50

+	runtime		the real-valued shift length per simulation, e.g. 500

+	solIndex	a valid solution index -- 0 for the GA, 1 for MTCT, 2 for MTWT, 3 for MTST, 4 for MSWT, 5 for DISPATCH

+MainN is run similarly.
 #
 Input: